DeNepo/separation-of-concerns/reverse-engineering/README.md

       You don't need to finish this step completely before starting to **refactor**, if you can already tell that you will need some logic or components you can start writing them at the same time as the handler.

-   3. **Refactor:** Make your handler easier to read and your code more testable by refactoring logic and UI components to separate files. (_hint: you don't always need to refactor! only when it makes your code simpler to understand, reuse, or when there is some tricky logic to test_)
+   3. **Refactor:** Make your handler easier to read and your code more testable by getting rid of duplicate code, refactoring logic and UI components to separate files. (_hint: you don't always need to refactor! only when it makes your code simpler to understand, reuse, or when there is some tricky logic to test_)

       <details>
       <summary>example snippets</summary>

-      _this example is simple enough, nothing to refactor!_
+      Both handlers have the same code.
+Combining them into a single function and calling the same handler from both listeners will make the code easier to understand and maintain.

+      ```js
+      // ./src/listeners/display.js

+      import { toggleHidden } from '../handlers/toggle-hidden.js';

+      document
+        .getElementById('the-secret')
+        .addEventListener('mouseenter', toggleHidden);
+      ```

+      ```js
+      // ./src/listeners/hide.js

+      import { toggleHidden } from '../handlers/toggle-hidden.js';

+      document
+        .getElementById('the-secret')
+        .addEventListener('mouseleave', toggleHidden);
+      ```

+      ```js
+      // ./src/handlers/toggle-hidden.js

+      export const toggleHidden = (event) => {
+        event.target.classList.toggle('hidden');
+      };
+      ```

       </details>